-This year the CATA Board of Directors has set forth three priorities for 2024+.
+This year the CATA Board of Directors has set forth three priorities for 2024 and onward.
 They are:

 Improve the County Assessment Appeals Board scheduling of hearings process statewide;

 Improve the time in which counties provide refunds to taxpayers following a decision in favor of the taxpayer, e.g. 60 days;